-To download or listen to explicit songs through Apple Music in South Korea, you must verify that you’re at least legally 19 years old.
+To download or listen to mature content through Apple services in South Korea, you must verify that you’re at least legally 19 years old.
 Once a year, you'll be asked to verify your age again.

 The age icon appears next to songs and albums that require you to verify your legal age before you listen to them.
-But you might also find non-explicit versions of some songs in Apple Music.
-You don't need to verify your age to listen to the non-explicit versions.
+Games that are rated 17+ also require you to verify your age before you download them.

 You can verify your age on an iPhone, iPad, iPod touch, Android device, or in iTunes on a Mac or PC.
-You'll need a valid Korean mobile phone number to receive the verification code.
+(Make sure that your software is up to date.
+Learn how to update your iOS device and Mac, or get the latest version of iTunes.)
+You'll also need a valid Korean mobile phone number to receive the verification code.